VicVerevita/rusty-do/README.md

    - Choose "Exit" when you're done managing your tasks.

 Feel free to explore the provided Rust code to understand the implementation details.

-## Contributions

-Contributions are welcome!
-Feel free to open issues or pull requests to enhance the functionality or fix any issues you encounter.

-Happy task management! 🚀